heroku/sf-functions-python/README.md

 </PermissionSet>
 ```

-Upload this permission set to your org:
+Upload the permission set to your org.

 ```sh
 sf deploy metadata --ignore-conflicts
 ```

-Then assign the permissions to the `Functions` profile with
+Then assign the permissions to the `Functions` profile.

 ```sh
 sfdx force:user:permset:assign -n Functions